budgetdad/Eternaldad/README.md

 You might be:
 - Newly single and overwhelmed
 - Managing six children or one child
-- Working from home or working three jobs
+- Working from home or working three jobs to provide for your family
-- In East Africa or anywhere else on the planet
+- In the US, Britain, East Africa or anywhere else on the planet
 - Exhausted, scared, unsure if you're doing this right

 **You are not broken.
 You are not failing.
 You are simply operating without a system.**